j-shilling/metalearning/README.md

 It's easy to fall into the trap of thinking about learning like you're leveling up in a video game: you grind away with exercises and assignments before eventually you get the upgrade.
 In real live though, there's a big difference between what your brain does when it completes a task and what it does when it acquires a skill.
 We have all stayed up all night to finish some project or paper or test.
 We got it done, but didn't remember anything about it a week later.
 That's because a tired brain can check boxes, type words, and finish worksheets--it can *do* tasks--but it can't form the long term connections of genuine learning effectively.

-If we stay up too late, work to long, or stress too much, learning is going to slow to a halt.
+If we grind away irl, if we stay up too late, work to long, or stress too much, learning is going to slow to a halt.
 We might finish labs, but but we will miss out on our real goal.
 If you feel yourself getting frusterated, tired, loosing focus, etc., then you *need* to take a break.
 The longer you try to push through, the longer it will take to bring yourself back to a productive state of mind.
 We all want to work hard and taking breaks can *feel* like your being lazy, but it will ultimately lead to you working more *productive* hours in total.

+This becomes an exercise of self-awareness.
+The sooner we can realize that we need a break and the sooner we notice that we are refreshed, the shorter our breaks can be and the more productive our learning.
+Try to be aware of any stressers during your day.

 ### Be where you are
 ### Stay between the lines